 Preserve Results with Dermal Filler Aftercare

 Injectable treatments like dermal fillers are often known as lunchtime treatments, because of their simple, fast, and virtually painless application.
-Unlike cosmetic and plastic surgery procedures, most patients will be free to leave the facility immediately after treatment with little to no side effects.
+Unlike cosmetic and cosmetic surgery procedures, most patients will be free to leave the facility immediately after treatment with little to no side effects.

 It is important to remember that, despite there being little to no downtime needed to recover from fillers, dermal filler aftercare instructions should be followed to help maximize your results.
 Refine Cosmetic Clinic can help!
 Call us today at (02) 8599 7161.